Romeo Poquiz: Military career

-Civilian career
+Post-retirement activities

 During the administration of President Rodrigo Duterte, Poquiz was a member of the board of directors at the Bases Conversion and Development Authority (BCDA) under the Office of the President from 2016 to May 2018.
 By August 2018, Poquiz was appointed by president Duterte to the board of directors of the Philippine National Oil Company (PNOC).
 In April 2022, he was inducted to the board of directors of the Philippine Military Academy Retirees Association, Inc. (PMARAI).

 During the lead-up to the 2022 presidential election, Poquiz organized caravans for the campaign of former senator Bongbong Marcos and his running mate Sara Duterte, the mayor of Davao City.
 Around this period, Poquiz was noted to have spread false information regarding the victims of martial law under President Ferdinand Marcos Sr., claiming that each of the "3,257" casualties under the Marcos regime were communist rebels.
 Both Marcos and Duterte eventually won the presidency and vice presidency respectively.

 Despite his initial support for President Marcos, Poquiz later became a vocal critic of his administration amid a feud between the Marcos and Duterte political families.
 He expressed criticism of the administration's actions against China's aggression within the West Philippine Sea, stating that "We don't have to bow to China.
 But we also don't need to die for America[....]
 Let's not be another Ukraine."
 When San Miguel Corporation CEO Ramon Ang offered his assistance in solving the flood problem in Metro Manila, Poquiz expressed his support, stating that Ang's solution was straightforward enough that every government official should resign in shame.